Vegan Wild Rice Soup is easy to make in the Instant Pot pressure cooker. It's creamy and comforting while being dairy-free, gluten-free, and oil-free.

 While I wasn't vegan back then, I was lactose intolerant.

 And I was so disappointed when I learned it was a cream-based soup.

 Thankfully, now I know how to make traditional creamy recipes dairy-free by using plant-based ingredients such as cashews.

-And now I get to enjoy Vegan Wild Rice Soup whenever I want since it’s so easy to make in the Instant Pot!
+Now I can enjoy Vegan Wild Rice Soup whenever I want since it's so easy to make in the Instant Pot!